 Coaching is helping people improve one or more areas of their lives by guiding, encouraging, and challenging them to meet specific measurable outcomes.
 It can be a good fulfilling and lucrative home-based business or online business if you are the type who enjoys connecting with people and working with them to help them reach their goals and potentials.

 How Much do Coaches Make?

 According to Payscale, life coaches make around $32.42 per hour, but the annual rate can range from $29,000 to $253,000 per year.
-I personally know many online coaches who make 7 figures a year selling their knowledge and advice.
+I personally know many online coaches who make 6 to even 7 figures a year selling their knowledge and advice.

 How much coaches make depends on a number of factors that include,

 - Specialization – Some fields require more specialized knowledge or are more in demand, e.g., business coaches can command higher fees because their coaching could produce higher business revenues.